DSAutomations/dockerhass-docs/DockerHASS-docs.md

-now you should be able to connect to
+now you should be able to connect to your instance using the standard smb convention

 ```-u "smbuser;badpass" ```
 to set your username and passwordThings that you may want to tweak include this line: